 fuchsia.io protocols to provide a namespace to

 components through which components can access system services and resources.

 The names in these namespaces follow certain conventions, which are part of the

 Packages themselves also provide an interface to the system in terms of directory structure and file formats.
 The system uses this information to initialize processes in which components stored in these packages execute.

 The Application Programming Interface (API) for a system is the source-level interface to the system.
-Developers typically write software that uses this interface directly.
-Changes to the system API might require developers to update their source code to account for the changes to the API.
+You typically write software that uses this interface directly.
+Changes to the system API might require you to update your source code to account for the changes to the API.

 The Application Binary Interface (ABI) for a system is the binary-level interface to the system.
-Developers do not typically write software that uses this interface directly.
-Instead, they write software against the system API.
-Instead, when that software is compiled, the binary artifact created by the compiler interfaces with the system through the system ABI.
-Changes to the system ABI might require the developer to recompile their source code to account for the changes to the ABI.
+Typically you don't write software that uses the system ABI directly.
+Instead, you write software against the system API.
+When the software is compiled, the binary artifact created by the compiler interfaces with the system through the ABI.
+Changes to the system ABI may require you to recompile your source code to account for the changes in the ABI.

 The vDSO is a virtual shared library that provides access to the kernel.